x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q25 Hardfork on Ethereum
-A. Has never happened
+- [ ] A) Has never happened

-B. Happened only once after the DAO attack
+- [ ] B) Happened only once after the DAO attack

-C. Happens with backwards-incompatible protocol changes
+- [ ] C) Happens with backwards-incompatible protocol changes

-D. Happens when developers and miners disagree on changes
+- [ ] D) Happens when developers and miners disagree on changes

 <details>
 	<summary>Click the reveal the answer</summary>